coherentism-in-epistemology

 To supplement the requirements of logical, and probabilistic, coerenza, coherentists often introduce explanatory relations.
 This allows them to concur that the system consisting in the beliefs that Moe is wincing, Moe is squealing, and Moe is yelling “that hurts” coheres with the belief that Moe is in pain.
 Inoltre, it allows us to disqualify the set consisting in my beliefs that Joan is sitting, 2+2=4, and tomorrow is Wednesday on the grounds that these propositions do not in any way explain one another.

 There are two ways that a proposition can be involved in an explanatory relation: as being what is explained, or as being what does the explaining.
 These are not exclusive.
 The fact there are toxic fumes in the room is explained by the fact that the cap is off the bottle of toxic liquid.
-The fact that there are toxic fumes in the room, in turn, explains the fact that I am feeling sick.
+The fact that there are toxic fumes in the room, a sua volta, explains the fact that I am feeling sick.
 So I might believe that I am feeling sick, draw an explanatory inference and believe that there must be toxic fumes in the air, and then from that belief draw a second explanatory inference and believe that the cap must be off the bottle.
 In questo caso, that there are toxic fumes in the air serves to both explain why I am sick and in turn serves as the explanatory basis for the cap being off the bottle.
 Often what drives coherentists to think that a coherent set of beliefs must consist in more than two beliefs is that the needed explanatory richness requires more than two beliefs.

 Disagreement enters when coherentists say exactly what makes one thing a good explanation of another.
 Among the determinants of good explanation are predictive power, simplicity, fit with other claims that one is justified in believing, and fecundity in answering questions.
 The nature and relative weight of these, and other, determinants is quite controversial.
 At this level of detail, coherentists, even so-called explanationists who stress the central played by explanatory considerations, frequently diverge.